Donald Trump Names Vince McMahon, Dana White, Other Sports Heads to Advisory Board on Re-Opening Economy | 411MANIA

 Donald Trump Names Vince McMahon, Dana White, Other Sports Heads to Advisory Board on Re-Opening Economy

-Donald Trump is putting together an group to advise him on when to re-open the economy, and that group includes Vince McMahon and Dana White.
-CBS Sports reports that President Trump announced that he’s putting together a group that includes McMahon, White and the heads of the NBA, Major League Baseball, NFL, PGA, LPGA, Major League Soccer and more.
+Donald Trump is putting together an group to advise him on when to re-open the economy, and that group includes “the great” Vince McMahon and Dana White.
+CBS Sports reports that President Trump announced that he’s putting together a group that includes (among people in other industries) McMahon, White and the heads of the NBA, Major League Baseball, NFL, PGA, LPGA, Major League Soccer and more.

 “In sports, we want to get our sports back, so important,” Trump said, as you can see in the video below.
 “These will be some separate calls.
 Some will be together, by the way, lists, and some will be separate.
 But we have to get our sports back.
 I’m tired of watching baseball games that are 14 years old.
 But I haven’t actually had too much time to watch.
 I would say maybe I watch one batter and then I get back to work.”